tizonia/tizonia-openmax-il/PROJECT.md

 * Search and stream audio from YouTube.
 * Search and stream audio from SoundCloud.
 * Search and stream Internet radio stations with Dirble.
-* Search and stream audio from Deezer (subscription is not required).
 * Playback of local media files (mp3, mp2, mpa, m2a, aac, ogg/vorbis, opus,
   wav, aiff, and flac).
 * Icecast/SHOUTcast streaming LAN server (mp3).